cambiotraining/unix-shell/materials/xx-permissions.md

 participant sudo users
 ```

-The output from `ls -l` provides information both about the owner of a file and the group that the file belongs to.
+The `ls -l` output shows both the file owner and the group associated with it.
-Take the following hypothetical example:
+Consider this example:

 ![](images/ls_explained.excalidraw.png)

-- All theses files and directories belong to the user `robin`.
+- All the files and directories belong to the user `robin`, giving them full control over their access permissions.
-  This means the user has full control over which permissions and groups can access these files.
 - The directory `student_projects` and the file `group_policies.txt` belong to a group called `birdlab`.
-  This means that members of that group can have specific access permissions to them.
+  Members of this group can have specific access permissions to these items.
-- The other directory, `grant_applications` belong to the private `robin` group.
+- The directory `grant_applications` belongs to the private `robin` group.
-  This means other users will only be able to access it if `robin` sets permissions that apply to all users (regardless of their groups).
+  Other users can only access it if `robin` sets permissions for all users.

-With the knowledge of who owns a file, let's now consider which permissions are possible to access those files.
+Now we can consider what permissions control access to files.

 ::: {.callout-note collapse=true}
 #### The `root` user

-On Unix systems, files and directories with restricted access are owned by a special user called `root`.
+On Unix systems, files and directories with restricted access are often owned by a special user called `root`.
-These are often essential system files and directories, for example containing system-wide software installs or other important system configuration files.
+These are typically essential system files and directories, for example, files containing system-wide software installations or important system configuration.

-For example, trying to access the following protected directory will result in an error:
+Trying to access a protected directory typically results in an error:

 ```bash
 ls -l /root